-The Latest: Man gets 8 years for wife’s disappearance at sea
+The Latest: Dead wife’s family ‘satisfied’ with sentence

 Bennett’s attorneys sought a 7-year sentence but the judge went with the maximum number of years spelled out in a plea agreement on an involuntary manslaughter charge reached last November.

 Hellman disappeared as the couple sailed off the Bahamas in May 2017.
-Her 41-year-old husband insisted he left Hellman on deck when he went to the boat’s cabin to sleep.
+Her 42-year-old husband insisted he left Hellman on deck when he went to the boat’s cabin to sleep.
 He said he woke up when the craft hit something, and Hellman was missing.

 The FBI says the catamaran’s portholes were opened and the hull damaged from the inside.

-Note: An earlier version of this report had an incorrect age for Lewis Bennett.